badushaebrahim/MERNSTACK_store/README.md

 ### Mongodb local or atls is neede

-# this is just a attepted app while leading MERN STACK CRUD😃😁
+# this is just a inital app while learing MERN STACK CRUD😃😁
-sorry if any bugs 😔